nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Savvy Tasker` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Add task

 **MSS**

-1. User requests to list tasks
-2. Savvy Tasker shows a list of tasks
+1. Savvy Tasker waits for user command
-3. User requests to delete a specific task in the list
+2. User enters command to add a task according to some parameters <br>
-4. Savvy Tasker deletes the task <br>
+3. Savvy Tasker adds the task to a list of tasks <br>
 Use case ends.

 **Extensions**

 2a.
+At least one parameter entered by user is invalid

+> 2a1.
+Savvy Tasker shows an error message <br>
+  Use case resumes at step 1

+#### Use case: Modify task

+**MSS**

+1. Savvy Tasker waits for user command
+2. User requests to list tasks
+3. Savvy Tasker shows a list of tasks
+4. User requests to modify a certain attribute of a specific task in the list
+5. Savvy Tasker modifies the task and saves it in memory <br>
+Use case ends.

+**Extensions**

+3a.
 The list is empty

 > Use case ends

+4a.
+The given index is invalid

+> 4a1.
+Savvy Tasker shows an error message <br>
+  Use case resumes at step 3

+4a.
+At least one attribute entered by user is invalid

+> 4a1.
+Savvy Tasker shows an error message <br>
+  Use case resumes at step 3

+#### Use case: Delete task

+**MSS**

+1. Savvy Tasker waits for user command
+2. User requests to list tasks
+3. Savvy Tasker shows a list of tasks
+4. User requests to delete a specific task in the list
+5. Savvy Tasker deletes the task <br>
+Use case ends.

+**Extensions**

 3a.
+The list is empty

+> Use case ends

+4a.
 The given index is invalid

-> 3a1.
+> 4a1.
 Savvy Tasker shows an error message <br>
-  Use case resumes at step 2
+  Use case resumes at step 3

 {More to be added}